 Someone working in a hot and humid workplace will sweat a lot.
 This can lead to thirst

 and changes in your body chemistry.
-This can change the way a drug works.
-You should
+This can change the way a medicine works.
+You

-pay attention to things in your workplace that could make medication side effects
+should pay attention to things in your workplace that could make a medicine's side

 When medicines get in the way

-OTC allergy medicines (antihistamines) are good examples of the kinds of drugs can
+OTC allergy medicines (antihistamines) are good examples of the kinds of medicines

-affect your activities.
-Many traditional antihistamines cause side effects you can
+that can affect your activities.
+Many traditional antihistamines cause side effects

-feel, such as sleepiness.
+you can feel, such as sleepiness.
 They also bring on effects you might not notice.
-These include:

-Other medications that can get in the way of your daily activities are:
+Other medicines that can get in the way of your daily activities are:

 It's important for you to be sharp and focused while operating machinery, computers,

 or driving.
-The effects of these drugs can make these activities troublesome and often
+The effects of these medicines can make these activities troublesome and